adamdusty/pgen/docs/template.md

 ## Sections

-- Templated variables
+- Templated variables (optional if no entries expect templated variables)
 - Directories (optional)
 - Files (optional)

 ### Templated Variables

 - Identified as `variables`
-- List of objects containing the following string values:
+- List of objects containing the following fields which are interpreted as strings:
   - identifier
   - display_name (optional)
   - description (optional)